 2. Choose the Right Automated Test Tools and Frameworks

 Determine before starting that the tools/frameworks to be used are suitable to what is to be automated and how that part of the system under test works.
-The framework on which tests scripts are built must provide the flexibility and depth of functionality to stimulate the system under test and correctly record the results that it is expected to see.
+The framework on which test scripts are built must provide the flexibility and depth of functionality to stimulate the system under test and correctly record the results that it is expected to see.
 And expect to spend money for staff training on the automation tools as it will pay for itself many times over.

 3. Carefully Determine What Tests to Automate